alvesvaren/resizer2/README.md

 Rewrite of https://github.com/IsacEkeroth/ahk-resize-windows in C++

+## Installation:
+1. Download the latest version from https://github.com/alvesvaren/resizer2/releases/
+2. Move the program to somewhere other than your downloads
+3. Start the .exe file, and allow it in smartscreen if it pops up
+4. Follow the instructions under "Autostarting"

 ## How to use:
 - Win + Left Mouse Button to move windows.
 If a window is fullscreened or maximized, it will snap between monitors
 - Win + Right Mouse Button to resize windows from the closest corner